 Please, don't go alone.
 It's better if you know someone and if you can understand/ speak Spanish.
 Don't bring too much dollars in cash, always use local currency.

 You can get direct flights to the island of margarita of the coast.
 I have family there and used to visit a great deal as a child.
 It's safe by comparison to the mainland, especially Caracas.
-Flying into that city is a gamble and most western visitors are targeted for kidnapping and or robbery upon landing. almost 7 years ago
+Flying into that city is a gamble and most western visitors are targeted for kidnapping and or robbery upon landing. about 7 years ago

 Hello, all the country it's dangerous, I have travelled and live in the interior of the country aswell and the truth is that it's dangeous.
 But you have to know that Venezuela is currently having energy problems, in the capital is not as notorious like in the small towns when they spends hours and hours without energy every single week.
 So If it was up to me I will end up in Caracas, like visiting the Avila, going to a small Village pretty near to the city named Colonia Tovar, probably but go to eat to el hatillo thats a colonial area in caracas, eating and checking the activities of the week to see what I would like (the center of the city it's pretty dangerous so I would see it from the cars a sunday and that'ts it).
-Or if you are the adventorous type of person that doesn't care for commodities and electrical energy I would end up in the beaches, that are many and nice ones. almost 7 years ago
+Or if you are the adventorous type of person that doesn't care for commodities and electrical energy I would end up in the beaches, that are many and nice ones. about 7 years ago